How to Prune Clematis

 Clematis is a genus of climbing vines popular in gardens for their very showy flowers and attractive, whirlwind-like seed clusters shortly after.
 Since the flowers are the most important aspect of these plants, their bloom time dictates when and how to prune clematis.

 Once you know a little about your own plant, this step-by-step guide will help you through the pruning process of your specific variety.

 When to Prune Clematis

-- Early-spring blooming: prune right after flowering has finished.
+- Early-spring blooming: Prune right after flowering has finished.

 In pruning clematis, your overall goal is to create a plant that will flower strongly each year at various heights from ground level to a comfortable height where you can enjoy and reach the plant for maintenance.
-By pruning you control size, keep the plant trained to its armature, and create the space for new growth to replace old wood.
+By pruning, you control the size, keep the plant trained to its armature, and create the space for new growth to replace old wood.

-Continue your pruning by noting your variety of clematis, when it will bloom and if it will develop wood.
+Continue your pruning by noting your variety of clematis, when it will bloom, and if it will develop wood.
 At the right time of year, cut back late bloomers to the ground and matured spring bloomers to their original framework of tidy, strong, trained stems.

-Finally, if it’s a woody clematis, select old canes to cut back all the way to the ground, stimulating strong new growth, a textured look, and exposing all levels of the plant to light and new growth.
+If it’s a woody clematis, select old canes to cut back all the way to the ground, stimulating strong new growth, a textured look, and exposing all levels of the plant to light and new growth.

-Will you deadhead?
 Deadheading sends energy to create more flowers but prevents the whirlwind-like seedheads from forming.

 Common Mistakes in Pruning Clematis